csmaller/blog/content/blog/relationships-in-the-2020s.md

 Not for the massive amounts of money she will stand to lose in the divorce.
 Not for the fact that she would have to work again and didn't have much of a career.

  "For the kids.
-I can't let them be out of my sight for fear I may lose them to hate and Fox News and red MAGA hats that their father adorns".
+I can't let them be out of my sight for fear I may lose them to hate and Fox News and red MAGA hats that their father adorns."

 How do i even argue with that?
 How do i defend my position or convince her otherwise?
-How do I get her to pick me over her kids, money, stability, a husband who doesn't cheat but treats her like shit.
+How do I get her to pick me over her kids, money, stability, a husband who doesn't cheat but treats her like shit?
 A boring future locked away in a gilded cage, surrounded by money and fake friends and attending cocktail parties for pharmaceutical reps in exotic locations?

 The answer is : I don't.

 Let it go man.
 Let it go.
 Move on.

-Instead I rail against her like she never crossed that Rubicon.
+Instead I rail against her like we never crossed that Rubicon.
 Like she didn't already make the decision to move back in.
 I cry she didn't even consult me yet she owes me nothing.

 My opinion doesn't matter.
 Nothing stands between a mother and her cubs, I told myself.